What are Conferences?

 - Broadcast a live event or lecture to the students that can't be onsite.

-Instructors can give students permission to create a conference in a course.
-However, students can always start a conference from a student group.
 Students can create conferences to talk about course assignments, host study groups, and collaborate on projects.

 When would I use Conferences as a student?